 Existing search signals for Page Experience include mobile friendliness, safe browsing, HTTPS, and intrusive interstitial guidelines.
 All of these guidelines have been individually referenced by Google for a while.
 Incorporating them into the insights allows site owners to review any potential issues in one place.
 It also allows for Google to roll these into their on-going updates by notifying site owners in advance.

-- Largest Contentful Paint marks the point in the page load timeline when the page's main content has likely loaded
+- Largest Contentful Paint (LCP): marks the point in the page load timeline when the page's main content has likely loaded.

-- Cumulative Layout Shift represents how often users experience unexpected layout shifts or difficulty clicking on elements and difficult to control mouse behavior
+- Cumulative Layout Shift (CLS): represents how often users experience unexpected layout shifts or difficulty clicking on elements and difficult to control mouse behavior.
+Think of this as a page's visual stability.

 These metrics are taking more prominence in place of “Time to First Byte” (duration from the user or client making an HTTP request to the first byte of the page being received by the client's browser) and “First Contentful Paint” (defined in the DOM by assets such as text loaded on the page).